-RiverStone Insurance (UK) made continued progress throughout 2021 in relation to key elements of its strategy, through the continued proactive management of its existing liabilities and through the acquisition of further run-off portfolios.
+RiverStone Insurance (UK) made continued progress throughout 2022 in relation to key elements of its strategy, through the continued proactive management of its existing liabilities.
+The Company did not acquire further run-off portfolios during 2022, a period of limited activity in the UK company legacy market.